 When we held it in our hands, we could easily see how easy it would be to use as it barely weighs over 2 kilograms.

 The charging dock also looks really good and is, by all means, a good showcase for storing your V6.

 We were, however, unimpressed with the bin on this vacuum which was a measly 0.4 litres.

 With the superior suction of the V6, you will be taken aback by the amount of hair and fluff this little beauty can pull out.

-But with that level of cleaning efficiency, the bin on this vacuum is going to be filled at least a few times.
+But with that level of cleaning efficiency, the bin on this vacuum is going to be filled regularly.

-Our reviewers found the trigger button, which has to be held down to get any cleaning done, to be a little cumbersome and tiring.
+Our reviewers found the trigger button, which has to be held down to get any cleaning done, to be a little tiring.

 Hopefully, Dyson provides an option to keep the vacuum switched on continuously for future models (although they haven’t gotten around it to even with the V8 or V10!).

 We did like that there was an indicator on the bin which will let you know when it is time for an emptying session.